 Plugged your iPhone into a wired or wireless charger, but you don’t see a lightning bolt?
 That’s a bad sign since its presence next to the battery icon or the Lock screen indicates charging is occurring.
 If you made sure everything is plugged in firmly, there must be an obstacle in the way.
 Well, many have been angered by the build quality and quality control of the official Apple charging accessories.
 But when the company makes it hard to find an alternative, you don’t have a choice.
 However, talking about shady business practices is a topic for another day.
 Let’s try to answer your question – why won’t my iPhone charge?

-There’s a chance that the prongs that go into the power outlet, the USB port on the charging cable, or that a Lightning port are defective or dirty.
+There’s a chance that the prongs that go into the power outlet, the USB port on the charging cable, or that the Lightning port is defective or dirty.
 It’s also possible that two or all 3 of those are problematic or that the power adapter itself is faulty.
 Here are 6 steps you can try to start charging an iPhone again:

 - Try a different power outlet or a different USB port on your computer.